amyequinn/WeatherForecast/README.md

 Weather App that determines users location by calling an API using geolocation.
 Calls a weather API to provide a 7-day weather forecast based on latitude / longitude.

-Created using JavaScript.
-HTML and CSS.
+Created using Bootstrap, JavaScript, HTML and CSS.

   To run from terminal: